weaviate/weaviate-io/README.md

    ```

    Add `upstream/main` as a tracking branch when you create a new project
    branch.
 You can use `git checkout` to set the tracking branch, or choose an
-   alternative method that fits your `git` workflow.
+   alternative method that fits your workflow.

    ```
    git checkout -b your-update-branch-name upstream/main